-The RWP (Reapers Without Peepers) group which also functions as a mailing list, is a very helpful forum for those learning or using Reaper, and for discussing accessibility options on either the Windows or Mac platforms.
-For further information and details on subscribing, visit https://groups.io/g/rwp
+The RWP (Reapers Without Peepers) mailing list, is a very helpful place for those learning or using Reaper.
+Discussion of Reaper's accessibility via any means on either the Windows or Mac platforms is welcome.
+You can join RWP here.

-To minimize the amount of spam the group receives, we've unfortunately had to pull down the direct link.
-Instead, we're going to give you an easy-to-follow description of what you need to do to join.
-Hopefully, this should keep the group accessible to humans, whilst slamming the door firmly in the face of spam bots.
+To minimize spam, we've unfortunately had to pull down the direct link.
+Instead, we're going to give you an easy-to-follow description of how you can join.
+This measure keeps the group readily available to humans, whilst slamming the door firmly in the face of spam bots.

 To join the group, you'll need a device with WhatsApp installed (iPhone, Android etc).

-Open the browser on that device, and assemble the shortened link we're about to describe in the address bar.
+Open the browser on your device, and assemble the shortened link described below in your address bar.